Investigation, Oversight and Casework roles

 - PIP1 is the foundation of investigations and will be completed by Trainee Investigators and Investigators.

-Both training programmes cover key aspects of the role, including powers of an IOPC investigator, investigative interviewing skills, scene management, post incident procedures, principles of disclosure and report writing.
+Both training programmes cover key aspects of the role, including the powers of an IOPC investigator, investigative interviewing skills, scene management, post incident procedures, principles of disclosure and report writing.
 Our lead investigators receive additional training covering all aspects of leading an investigation, including strategy, decision making and policy writing.
 While both PIP programmes have adopted a blended approach to training, there is in-person training required which may involve staying away from home for a period of time.

 Revalidation